kepaperez/todoList_ReactNative/README.md

-# Simplre TodoList with ReactNative and Expo
+# Simple TodoList with ReactNative and Expo